 - Ensure that participants understand the context for their contributions and that their insights and ideas will be valuable, but may not be actioned as a part of this project

 Involving users in the creative activities helps can bring new directions and creative insights.
 However, users are unlikely to be able to assess whether an idea is feasible from a political, practical or economic perspective.
-Involving service providers broadens the opportunity for creative solutions which leverage known and feasible technological advances, in addition to the ability to help refine and filter ideas for feasibility.
+Involving other stakeholders, such as service providers, broadens the opportunity for creative solutions which leverage known and feasible technological advances, in addition to the ability to help refine and filter ideas for feasibility.
 Service provider engagement in the solution creation will also help ensure that those service providers support the project, which can increase the likelihood of a successful outcome.